Château de Vincennes: The Sainte-Chapelle

 The stained glass windows of the nave were installed between 1556 and 1559.
 Those in the nave were almost entirely destroyed in the French Revolution; only drawings remain.
 Some of the windows of the apse survived.
 They illustrate the Apocalypse as recounted in the Gospel of Saint John.
-They were substantially restored in the 19th century under Louis Napoleon and again the 20th century.
+They were substantially restored in the 19th century under Louis Napoleon and again in the 20th century.